bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 {% endhighlight %}

 The first parameter, `name`, for the function `install_command` is passed [by value][pass-by-value].
-That is realy a temporary, but has a name, hence it's an `lvalue` expression inside `install_command`.
-The second parameter `handler` is a `rvalue reference`.
+That is really a temporary, but has a name, hence it's an `lvalue` expression inside `install_command`.
+The second parameter `handler` is a `forwarding reference`.
 Because it has a name, it's an `lvalue` expression as well inside `install_command`.

 The `std::map` has an `insert` overload that accepts an templated `rvalue